-How to set up and use Google's two-step verification
+How to enable two-factor authentication on your Google account

 With all of that done, you now have two-factor authentication ready to rock-and-roll on your Google account.

-You'll enter only your password like normal when logging in to trusted devices, but if you get a new phone or try to log in on a public computer, be prepared to have your phone on hand to confirm the Google Prompt.
+You'll enter only your password like normal when logging in to trusted devices but if you get a new phone or try to log in on a public computer, be prepared to have your phone in hand to confirm the Google Prompt.

 How to set up Google Authenticator two-factor authentication

 While the default Google Prompt is likely the best choice for most folks, you can also set up two-factor authentication with Google's Authenticator app.
-This is a free app that's used to generate random codes for your two-factor login, and along with your Google account, can be used with any other app/website that supports two-factor apps.
+This is a free app that's used to generate random codes for your two-factor login, and along with your Google account, it can be used with any other app/website that supports two-factor apps.

 Eager to start using this?
 Here's what you need to do.